Change is the name of the game in IT today. Trends come and go, and priorities constantly change.

-According to Yousuf, they first need to understand that they have to go through building, supporting, deploying, and focusing on the experience of their products.
+According to Yousuf, they first need to understand that they have to go through the building, supporting, deploying, and focus on the experience of their products.
 They also need to think about how best to structure their team to support that new commitment.

 “It requires quite a bit of thinking,” Yousuf says.
 “It’s not the traditional approach.”

 Needless to say, a lot of change management goes into these types of initiatives.